MagnumOpuses/af-connect-demo/README.md

 ##### Provide custom properties via configuration file

-1. Create an `.env` file at the root of the `gravity-demo-site` directory with the following content.
+1. Create an `.env` file at the root of the `af-connect-demo` directory with the following content.

    This `.env` file is ignored by the rules set in `.gitignore`, therefore in this file you may freely customizable the deployment to your own needs.

     ```
-    ##Only Localhost config
-    LOCAL_PORT=443
-    PKEY="./cert_and_key/hacksparrow-key.pem"
-    SSLCERT="./cert_and_key/hacksparrow-cert.pem"
-    #config for OpenShift deploy
+    HOST='localhost'
     PORT=3000
-    ```

-2. Create an folder name `cert_and_key` at the root of the `gravity-demo-site` directory containing the cerificate and private keys for Https connection.

-    Download all the files from this link [Centificate drive link](https://drive.google.com/drive/u/0/folders/1Lju1-2KWkLOGql4bklvEYz0Q0iLTXtAm) and put them in the `cert_and_key` folder.

-    This `cert_and_key` folder and the content is ignored by the rules set in `.gitignore`, therefore in this file you may freely customizable the deployment to your own needs.

-3. Go to the host file of your machine
-    ```
-    For windows: (C:\Windows\System32\drivers\etc\hosts)
-    For mac: (/private/etc/hosts)
-    Replace the 'localhost' with 'demotest.arbetsformedlingen.se'
     ```

 ## Test